AWS Cookbook

 Book description

-This practical guide provides over 100 self-contained recipes to help you creatively solve issues you may encounter in your AWS cloud endeavors.
-If you're comfortable with rudimentary scripting and general cloud concepts, this cookbook will give you what you need to both address foundational tasks and create high-level capabilities.
+This practical guide provides over 70 self-contained recipes to help you creatively solve common AWS challenges you'll encounter on your cloud journey.
+If you're comfortable with rudimentary scripting and general cloud concepts, this cookbook provides what you need to address foundational tasks and create high-level capabilities.

-AWS Cookbook provides real-world examples that incorporate best practices.
-Each recipe includes code that you can safely execute in a sandbox AWS account to ensure that it works.
-From there, you can customize the code to help construct your application or fix your specific existing problem.
-Recipes also include a discussion that explains the approach and provides context.
-This cookbook takes you beyond theory, providing the nuts and bolts you need to successfully build on AWS.
+Authors John Culkin and Mike Zazon share real-world examples that incorporate best practices.
+Each recipe includes a diagram to visualize the components.
+Code is provided so that you can safely execute in an AWS account to ensure solutions work as described.
+From there, you can customize the code to help construct an application or fix an existing problem.
+Each recipe also includes a discussion to provide context, explain the approach, and challenge you to explore the possibilities further.

+Go beyond theory and learn the details you need to successfully build on AWS.
+The recipes help you:

-- Locking down S3 buckets
+- Lock down Amazon Simple Storage Service (S3) buckets

-- Autoscaling a containerized service
+- Autoscale a containerized service

 Publisher resources